Shahd0sman/Flask-Task/README.md

 After login/signup, you can navigate to the game area (page under development).

 ## 📌 Notes
-Social login buttons (Google, Facebook) are UI only, no backend connection yet.
+- Social login buttons (Google, Facebook) are UI only
+- no backend connection yet.
-Make sure to use Python 3.10+ for compatibility.
+- Make sure to use Python 3.10+ for compatibility.

 ## 🤝 Contributing

 Contributions welcome!
 You can:
-Add new game features
+- Add new game features
-Improve UI animations
+- Improve UI animations
-Add social login backend
+- Add social login backend
-Enhance the game page
+- Enhance the game page

 ## 📝 Author